 Publication Status: Recently updated

-This statistical first release (SFR) provides updated information on the overall achievements of young people in GCSE examinations and other regulated qualifications in the academic year 2011 to 2012.
+This statistical first release (SFR) provides updated information on the overall achievements of young people in GCSE examinations and other regulated qualifications.

 This SFR also contains statistics on the attainment of pupils in alternative provision (tables P1 to P5).

-Information on Key Stage 4 attainment by pupil characteristics is also being published today in SFR 04/2013.
+Information on key stage 4 attainment by pupil characteristics is also being published in SFR 04/2013.

-The revised results published in this Statistical First Release (SFR) are based on data checked by schools.
+The revised results published in this statistical first release are based on data checked by schools.
 This shows that the percentage of pupils in all schools achieving five or more GCSEs at grade A* to C or equivalent, including English and mathematics GCSEs, has increased slightly from 2010/11.
 However, the provisional results published in SFR 25/2012 reported a small decrease in this measure, driven by a significant drop in the percentage of pupils in independent schools achieving this standard.
 A small fall in the figure for independent schools is still evident in the revised results.

 Richard Baker - Attainment Statistics Team